atsukotominaga/music-teaching/README.md

 You need questionnaire.csv to run the script below (get the file from [OSF](https://osf.io/35ryj/))
 - questionnaire.Rmd

-## R Markdown
-- instruction.Rmd: a instruction sheet for an experimenter >> output: html file
-- image: figures used in the instruction sheet

 ## Lilypond
 - ly files: sheet music compiled by lilypond >> output: pdf files